 Agent: Anyone authorized to act on the behalf of another.
 See Registered Agent

 Amendment: Any change to a Washington business document, such as Articles of Incorporation and Certificate of Formation,.
 Non-Washington businesses may amend their Certificate of Authority.

-Annual report: A required annual filing, listing Governing Persons and may be done online at the Business Licensing Services website or in the Corporations and Charities Filing System.
+Annual report: A required annual filing, listing governors and other required information.
+May be filed online with the Corporations and Charities Filing System.